BOXLEGENDARY/Dex/README.md

 ## Warning
 `If you can't use the menu function in explorer, it means your executor (tools) are not supported, or the function is locked by itself.`

+## Log
+the console will be removed soon since it’s basically useless and just causes lag.
+We all know what Dex is for anyway.
+If you really need it, just type /console—that’s it.

 ## Loadstring
 ```lua
 loadstring(game:HttpGet("https://github.com/BOXLEGENDARY/Dex/releases/latest/download/out.lua"))()